wso2-incubator/iot-server-appliances/Arduino Robot/RestService/ConnectedDevices/README.md

 **/Arduino Robot/PC_Clients/PythonRobotController/RESTPublishClient/RESTClient.py**

-Simply download the project, build it and deploy the generated *.war* file in a running instance of the WSO-AS and make the appropiate configurations in the python client.
+Simply download the project, build it and deploy the generated *.war* file in a running instance of the WSO2-AS and make the appropiate configurations in the python client.

-1. item
+1. *Download the project folder*
-2. item
+2. *Navigate into it via the terminal and do a "mvn install"*
-3. item
+3.